dotnet/docs/docs/framework/data/adonet/sql/sqlclient-support-for-high-availability-disaster-recovery.md

 ---
 # SqlClient Support for High Availability, Disaster Recovery

-This topic discusses SqlClient support (added in .NET Framework 4.5) for high-availability, disaster recovery with the Always On features -- Always On Availability Groups (AGs) and Always On Failover Cluster Instances (FCIs) with SQL Server 2012 or later.
+This topic discusses SqlClient support (added in .NET Framework 4.5) for high-availability, disaster recovery with the Always On features -- Always On availability groups (AGs) and Always On failover cluster instances (FCIs) with SQL Server 2012 or later.
 For more information about either Always On feature, see SQL Server Books Online.

- You can now specify ab availability group listener or the name of an FCI in the connection property.
-If a SqlClient application is connected to an AlwaysOn database that fails over, the original connection is broken and the application must open a new connection to continue work after the failover.
+ You can now specify an availability group listener or the name of an FCI in the connection property.
+If a SqlClient application is connected to a database that fails over, the original connection is broken and the application must open a new connection to continue work after the failover.

  If you are not connecting to an AG or FCI, and if multiple IP addresses are associated with a hostname, SqlClient will iterate sequentially through all IP addresses associated with DNS entry.
 This can be time consuming if the first IP address returned by DNS server is not bound to any network interface card (NIC).
-When connecting to an AG's listener or an FCI, SqlClient attempts to establish connections to all IP addresses in parallel and if a connection attempt succeeds, the driver will discard any pending connection attempts.
+When connecting an FCI, or to the listener of an availability group, SqlClient attempts to establish connections to all IP addresses in parallel and if a connection attempt succeeds, the driver discards any pending connection attempts.

 > [!NOTE]
 > Increasing connection timeout and implementing connection retry logic will increase the probability that an application will connect to an availability group.
 Also, because a connection can fail because of a failover, you should implement connection retry logic, retrying a failed connection until it reconnects.